Back To The Basics

 And I’m shook.

-The Z30 is insane for a beginner camera.
+The Z30 is insane for an entry level camera.
 It is feature rich.
 11 frames per second, excellent dynamic range, in body timelapse video, a kit lens with VR, Color profiles that inspire loads of creativity, and basically everything I came to love about my other, far more expensive Nikons.
 And what I love the most?
 The full manual controls, where the old D3100 didn’t have a front command dial for aperture.

 The only downside I can think of is the fact there is no EVF, or view finder of any sort.
 I was warned not to use it for stills because of this, but that was not going to stop me.
 I use a Sony RX1 all the time which has the screen brightness of a black hole, so I figured this would not be a major hurdle at all.